 Case 2: Change Password of the Managed account in SharePoint as well as in AD

-When you try to change managed account password in SharePoint 2013k, You may get the error:
+When you try to change a managed account password in SharePoint 2013, You may get the error:

 Apparently, the given password is not satisfying your AD domain’s password policy.
 Just check with your AD admin to get the password policy insights.

-Case 3: Update the password of the Managed Account, which is updated in AD:
+Case 3: Update the password of the Managed Account, which was already updated in AD:

-If you / AD admin has already changed the service password in active directory, you have to update it in SharePoint.
-Select "Use existing password” option and then enter the password
+If you / AD admin has already changed the service password in the active directory, you must update it in SharePoint.
+Select the “Use existing password” option and then enter the password.